 Double-clicking on the placed Arc object.

 Placing the cursor over the Arc object, right-clicking then choosing Properties from the context menu.

 After placement, the Arc mode of the Properties panel can be accessed in one of the following ways:

-If the Properties panel is already active, select the Arc object.
+If the Properties panel is already active, by selecting the Arc object.

-After selecting the Arc object, select the Properties panel from the Panels button at the bottom right of the design space or select View » Panels » Properties from the main menus.
+After selecting the Arc object, select the Properties panel from the Panels button in the bottom right section of the design space, or by selecting View » Panels » Properties from the main menu.